SovereignCloudStack/docs/docs/05-iam/domain-manager-setup-and-usage.md

 SCS defines the **Domain Manager** standard, introducing a special role to the OpenStack Keystone identity manager.
 This role offers a properly domain-scoped permission set to manage users, groups, projects and role assignments within a domain.
-Its intended use case is to offer extensive identity management self-service capabilities to customers mapped to a domain.
+Its intended use case is to offer extensive identity management self-service capabilities to tenants mapped to a domain.

 This guide will explain setup, configuration and usage of the SCS Domain Manager standard.